IlyaKaikov/Buddy-Allocator/README.md

 First call initializes the buddy allocator by allocating, using sbrk(), 32 blocks of size 128KB each.

-Small allocations (below 128KB) are handled by the buddy allocator, by splitting and merging blocks to minimize internal fragmentation.
+Small allocations (below 128KB) are handled with the buddy allocator, by splitting and merging blocks to minimize internal fragmentation.

 Large allocations (above 128KB) are handled with anonymous mmap().